EARN YOUR ELEMENTARY EDUCATION DEGREE AT SC!

 EDUC280: The Other Literacies

 Students will familiarize themselves with the literacy components of writing, speaking, and listening.
 Students will refine their own writing skills, explore the writing process, understand the role of grammar in writing, and identify strategies to helppre‐K through 12th grade learners develop their own skills.
 The skills needed to view and comprehend material, arrange it, and aid pre‐K through 12th grade learners in the various ways information can be processed will also be addressed.
 Additionally, students will examine the benefits of cooperative learning in enhancing the speaking and listening skills of pre‐K through 12th grade learners, as well as the characteristics of exemplary speakers and listeners in the classroom.

-Designed for K‐5 classroom teacher, this course addresses the major concepts of health education, human movement, and physical activity as essential elements which foster a healthy lifestyle.
+This course addresses the major concepts of health education, human movement, and physical activity as essential elements which foster a healthy lifestyle.
 Content includes health, nutrition, safety, impact of movement on brain development and learning, and integrates movement learning theories and practice across all curricular areas and instruction.

-EDUC329: Children’s and Adolescents’ Literature
+EDUC329: Children’s and Adolescent’s Literature

 EDUC336: Introduction to the Reading Process

 This course introduces prospective early childhood and elementary teachers to children’s speech and language development, the recognition and development of emergent literacy, and the foundational knowledge of the reading process.
 This will include an understanding of basic literacy development and the cultural and linguistic diversity issues related to this development, knowledge of the major components of reading, appropriate methodologies for building an effective balanced reading program, and a variety of assessment tools and practices used to plan and evaluate effective reading instruction.